garyfoohw/ULD_locks_detection/README.md

 The YOLOv8 models used within this package have been pre-trained separately.
 The training used pre-trained YOLOv8n models.

 ## Getting started

+The repository is split into 2 folders.
+1 for the training algorithm 1 for the deployment.

+-   To look at the training algorithm, refer to **train** folder.
+-   To look at web deployment, refer to **streamlit** folder

 Please refer to the README within `train` or `streamlit` folder for more details on training or web deployment.